-No. 2 Baylor uses stout defense to get past No. 5 Illiniois
+No. 2 Baylor uses stout defense to get past No. 5 Illinois

 BIG PICTURE

 Illinois: After last week’s scare against Ohio, the Fighting Illini wanted to bounce back with a strong performance.
-Coach Brad Underwood’s team certainly accomplished that much.
+Underwood’s team certainly accomplished that much.
 It just didn’t pull off the kind of signature win it envisioned — but that may be only a matter of time.

 Baylor: While Gonzaga has proven itself a worthy No. 1, the Bears can say the same about being No. 2.
 They’ve won their first three this season.
 They have enough offensive firepower, defensive tenacity and experience to play with — and beat — anyone in the country.